POETSII/tinsel/README.md

 Project](https://poets-project.org/about) (Partially-Ordered
 Event-Triggered Systems).
 This manual describes the tinsel architecture and associated APIs.
-If you are already familiar with these, and would like to start using the hardware, please see the [Getting Started Guide](/doc/GettingStarted.md).
+If you are already familiar with these, and would like to start using the hardware, please refer to the [Getting Started Guide](/doc/GettingStarted.md).

 ## Release Log

 * [v0.2](https://github.com/POETSII/tinsel/releases/tag/v0.2):
-Released on 12 Apr 2017 and maintained in the [tinsel-0.2 branch](https://github.com/POETSII/tinsel/tree/tinsel-0.2).
+Released on 12 April 2017 and maintained in the [tinsel-0.2 branch](https://github.com/POETSII/tinsel/tree/tinsel-0.2).
 * v0.3: Under development in the
 [master branch](https://github.com/POETSII/tinsel).